The community’s trusted non-profit hospice since 1981, proudly serving families in Kootenai, Shoshone and Benewah Counties.

 With open hearts and expertise, we serve the seriously ill and those touched by loss.

 Together, we create a community where all people can live fully and die with dignity.

 Wherever You Call “Home”

 Develop a unique plan meeting personal goals and wishes.
 Whether in a residence or skilled nursing facility, our staff offers holistic support for patients, families, and caregivers along the journey.
 Choose from any of our specialty-care and volunteer services.

-Receive palliative care in-home or the place you call home while maintaining your choice of health care team and medical treatments.
+Receive pre-hospice, palliative care in-home or the place you call home while maintaining your choice of health care team and medical treatments.

 Built in 2011, the Schneidmiller House began from the community’s vision.
 North Idaho needed a place of comfort care when with 24-hour nursing support is needed, and where families experience a peaceful home-like setting as an alternative to a hospital setting.